Levridge-Tory/LevridgeIntegrationDocs/docs/about.md

 Migrate the ESG Configuration data using the Configuration Migration Tool
    - This tool can be downloaded at https://docs.microsoft.com/en-us/dynamics365/customer-engagement/developer/download-tools-nuget

-Ensure an Application User has been created with admin secuirty roles assigned.
+Ensure an Application User has been created with admin security roles assigned.

 If integrating records from CRM to AX, you will need to create steps on the service endpoint using the Plugin Registration tool.